sencho/macacajs.github.io/_docs/getting-started.md

 ## Project structure

-Project structure includes a folder called macaca-test, all your test files should be suffixed with `.test.js`.
+Project structure includes a folder called `macaca-test`, all your test files should be suffixed with `.test.js`.

 Each test file will be executed synchronously.